Frequently Asked Questions

 What’s the age range of the guests at Red Mountain?

-Around 30–60.
-There’s something here for everyone, so you can come here with a spouse or a parent and find plenty to do, separately and together.
+We accomodate guests from the age of 12 up, while mosts of our guests are 30 plus.
+There’s something here for everyone, so you can come here with girlfriends, a spouse or a parent and find plenty to do, separately and together.
+We see lots of girlfriends getaways, milestone birthdays, anniversaries and mother-daughter-grandmother trips.

 Is Red Mountain appropriate for kids?

 We welcome teens from 12 to 17.
 They can enjoy our fitness classes, lifestyle lectures and dining room without a parent or guardian.
-We’re considering modifying this policy in the summer and we’ll certainly keep you informed if this happens.
+Parents/Guardians must accompany Teens during private appointments (Spa) and Outdoor Recreation Activities.
+We highly recommend that those with children under the age of 12 choose another lodging facility in our area.

 Do men travel to Red Mountain Resort?